maxitg/SetReplace/README.md

 * `"TerminationReason"` shows the reason evaluation was stopped.
 See the [`"TerminationReason"`](#termination-reason) property for more details.
 * Finally, `"EventRuleIDs"` shows which rule was used for each event.
 It's rather boring in this particular case as only one rule is used in this example.

-A specific property can be requested from an evolution object in a similar way as a property for an [`Entity`](https://reference.wolfram.com/language/ref/Entity.html).
-The list of available properties can be found [below](#properties).
+A specific property can be requested from an evolution object in a similar way as a property for an [`Entity`](https://reference.wolfram.com/language/ref/Entity.html):
 <img src="READMEImages/WolframModelBasicEvolution10EventsCount.png" width="629">
 ```
 Out[] = 109
 ```

-List of all available properties can be obtained with a `"Properties"` property:
+List of [all available properties](#properties) can be obtained with the `"Properties"` property:
 <img src="READMEImages/WolframModelBasicEvolution10Properties.png" width="619">
 ```
-Out[] = {"EvolutionObject", "FinalState", "FinalStatePlot", "StatesList", \
+Out[] = {"EvolutionObject", "FinalState", "FinalStatePlot", "StatesList",
-"StatesPlotsList", "EventsStatesPlotsList", \
+  "StatesPlotsList", "EventsStatesPlotsList",
-"AllEventsStatesEdgeIndicesList", "AllEventsStatesList", \
+  "AllEventsStatesEdgeIndicesList", "AllEventsStatesList",
-"Generation", "StateEdgeIndicesAfterEvent", "StateAfterEvent", \
+  "Generation", "StateEdgeIndicesAfterEvent", "StateAfterEvent",
-"Rules", "TotalGenerationsCount", "PartialGenerationsCount", \
+  "Rules", "TotalGenerationsCount", "PartialGenerationsCount",
-"GenerationsCount", "GenerationComplete", "AllEventsCount", \
+  "GenerationsCount", "GenerationComplete", "AllEventsCount",
-"GenerationEventsCountList", "GenerationEventsList", \
+  "GenerationEventsCountList", "GenerationEventsList",
-"FinalDistinctElementsCount", "AllEventsDistinctElementsCount", \
+  "FinalDistinctElementsCount", "AllEventsDistinctElementsCount",
-"VertexCountList", "EdgeCountList", "FinalEdgeCount", \
+  "VertexCountList", "EdgeCountList", "FinalEdgeCount",
-"AllEventsEdgesCount", "AllEventsGenerationsList", "CausalGraph", \
+  "AllEventsEdgesCount", "AllEventsGenerationsList", "CausalGraph",
-"LayeredCausalGraph", "TerminationReason", "AllEventsRuleIndices", \
+  "LayeredCausalGraph", "TerminationReason", "AllEventsRuleIndices",
-"AllEventsList", "EventsStatesList", "Properties", \
+  "AllEventsList", "EventsStatesList", "Properties",
-"EdgeCreatorEventIndices", "EdgeDestroyerEventIndices", \
+  "EdgeCreatorEventIndices", "EdgeDestroyerEventIndices",
-"EdgeGenerationsList", "AllEventsEdgesList", \
+  "EdgeGenerationsList", "AllEventsEdgesList",
   "CompleteGenerationsCount"}
 ```

 Some properties take additional arguments, which can be supplied after the property name: